NuGet/docs.microsoft.com-nuget/docs/Schema/msbuild-targets.md

 | `{projectName}.projectFileExtension.nuget.g.props` | References to MSBuild props contained in packages |
 | `{projectName}.projectFileExtension.nuget.g.targets` | References to MSBuild targets contained in packages |

 ### PackageTargetFallback

-The `PackageTargetFallback` element allows you to specify a set of compatible targets to be used when restoring packages (the equivalent of [`imports` in `project.json`](../schema/project-json.md#imports)).
+The `PackageTargetFallback` element allows you to specify a set of compatible targets to be used when restoring packages.
 It's designed to allow packages that use a dotnet [TxM](../schema/target-frameworks.md) to work with compatible packages that don't declare a dotnet TxM.
 That is, if your project uses the dotnet TxM, then all the packages it depends on must also have a dotnet TxM, unless you add the `<PackageTargetFallback>` to your project in order to allow non-dotnet platforms to be compatible with dotnet.

 For example, if the project is using the `netstandard1.6` TxM, and a dependent package contains only `lib/net45/a.dll` and `lib/portable-net45+win81/a.dll`, then the project will fail to build.
 If what you want to bring in is the latter DLL, then you can add a `PackageTargetFallback` as follows to say that the `portable-net45+win81` DLL is compatible: